 Night drives are permitted to enable the visitor to witness rare and elusive nocturnal creatures such as aardwolf, caracul, porcupine, leopard, lynx and wild cat.

-Over 350 bird species have been identified in the area.
+Over 350 bird species have been identified in the wildlife region in Southern Africa.

 Best Time to Visit The Mashatu Game Reserve?

-The winter months (or dry season) is by far and away the best time to visit the Tuli region, the reserve is still accessible in summer, but with the rains, the wildlife does disappear into the surrounding bushveld.
+The winter months in Southern Africa (or dry season) are by far and away the best time to visit the Tuli region, the reserve is still accessible in summer, but with the rains, the wildlife does disappear into the surrounding bushveld.

 Summer is not absolutely terrible; one will end up game driving longer to find the wildlife.
 Luckily for those travelling in summer, the days are long.